mbr/tinyrpc/docs/protocols.rst

 .. autoclass:: tinyrpc.RPCProtocol
    :members:

+These require implementations of the following classes as well:

+.. autoclass:: tinyrpc.RPCRequest
+   :members:

+.. autoclass:: tinyrpc.RPCReply
+   :members:

-Every protocol deals with three kinds of structure: ``data`` arguments are always byte strings that are sent via or received from a transport.
-A ``callspec`` argument is a :py:class:`CallSpec` instance.
+Every protocol deals with three kinds of structures: ``data`` arguments are always byte strings that are sent via or received from a transport.

-Return values (``rv``) can usually be any values that can also be argument values in a :py:class:`CallSpec`.
+The other two are protocol-specific subclasses of :py:class:`~tinyrpc.RPCRequest` and :py:class:`~tinyrpc.RPCReply`.

 Supported protocols
 -------------------